Brobeibei/ios/README.md

 ios
 ===

-##Next meeting on Thursday, 9 Oct.
+##Next meeting on Thursday, 30 Oct.

-Make sure you're comfortable with Objective-C syntax.
+In our previous meeting, we discussed a number of UI elements.

-Play around with segues and UIMapView
+Please ensure that these UI elements have been implemented by the time we meet.

 ```
 CS 196 The Foundry at the University of Illinois at Urbana - Champaign